Giuseppe Millico: Biography

 Millico was born at Terlizzi, near Bari.
 In 1754, he came to Naples.
 In 1757 in Rome, he had his first performance as a singer.
 From 1758 to 1765, he worked in Russia, and then returned to Italy.
 In 1769, Gluck adapted the role of Orpheus in his Orfeo ed Euridice for Millico to perform at Parma — the original role, composed for the alto castrato Gaetano Guadagni, was transposed up for Millico's soprano voice and the whole opera turned into an act of the celebratory work Le feste d'Apollo.
 In 1770, Millico sang, in the Vienna revival of Alceste, the originally tenor role of Admetus, which Gluck had specially rewritten for him, and created the role of Paris in the same composer's Paride ed Elena, the last in the trilogy of his Italian reform operas.
 "Gluck and Millico became firm friends, and Gluck entrusted the musical education of his beloved niece [Marianna] to Millico's care—no small tribute to the singer's musicianship".

-After interpreting the role of Rinaldo in Antonio Sacchini's Armida, which was given at Milan's Teatro Regio Ducale during the 1772 Carnival season, Millico decided to partner the composer in his moving to London, in order to serve as the "primo musico" (principal castrato) at the King's Theatre.
+After interpreting the role of Rinaldo in Antonio Sacchini's Armida and the title role in Josef Mysliveček's highly successful Il gran Tamerlano at the Teatro Regio Ducale in Milan during the carnival operatic season of 1772, Millico decided to partner with Sacchini in a move to London in order to serve as the "primo musico" (principal castrato) at the King's Theatre.
 Here he performed the leading male roles in the first London operas by Sacchini (Il Cid and Tamerlano, both in 1773).
 He was also involved in a failed attempt to counteract "the progressive watering-down, pasticcio-fashion," of Gluck’s Orfeo which had been initiated in London in 1770 with the active participation of Guadagni.
 Taking advantage of the availability at the King’s Theatre of both Parma main performers, Millico and Antonia Maria Girelli Aguilar, an original Gluck version of Orfeo and Euridice in one act was billed in summer 1773, but it turned out to be a complete fiasco and was dropped after only two performances.
 On his way back homeward in 1774, Millico called on Gluck in Paris and, as the French version of Orfeo ed Euridice was in laborious rehearsal, the composer would give two private test performances "at the house of the Abbé Morellet in which the tenor role of the French score was sung by Millico (with Gluck's niece Marianne taking both Eurydice and Cupid, and with Gluck at the harpsichord)".